BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 -- Now, get values by calling MCMGet("setting_id")
 ```

-Global functions are only accessible within your mod table, so this function won't be causing conflicts with other MCM mods that define it.
+Global functions are only accessible within your mod table, so this function won't be causing conflicts with other MCM mods that also define it.

 Likewise, you can allow global usage of `MCMAPI` by incorporating MCM's table early in your scripts with `setmetatable(Mods[Ext.Mod.GetMod(ModuleUUID).Info.Directory], { __index = Mods.BG3MCM })`.
 Otherwise, prepend `Mods.BG3MCM` to all API calls.